ndw/relaxng-gradle/README.md

 This repository contains a set of two Gradle tasks bundled in a single plugin.

-To use either of the plugins, you must load the plugin in your `build.gradle` file:
+To use either of the plugins, you must load them in your `build.gradle` file:

 ```
 plugins {
+  id 'com.nwalsh.gradle.relaxng.validate' version '0.0.3'
-  id 'com.nwalsh.gradle.relaxng' version '0.0.2'
+  id 'com.nwalsh.gradle.relaxng.translate' version '0.0.3'
 }
 ```